nikicrow/nlp_deeplearning_analysis_2/README.md

 5. Sadness

 I have then created a spider chart to take these emotions and the percentages and then visualise the output.

+# Process
+1. Clean the text - use stem words and stopwords and remove special characters
+2. Create Tokenizer using only the training data and tokenize
+3. Define Model parameters
+4. Create model - I used LSTM CNN but I should look into others too
+5. Tokenize and pad X_train and X_test
+6. Encode y_train and y_test
+7. Create the model with an ideal number of epochs such that the validation loss isnt increasing (that means it may be overfit)
+8. Feed the predicted emotions into a fancy spider chart maker
+9. Visualise and enjoy!